2024 State Legislative Recap

 Our ongoing advocacy has included stats, science, and stories conveyed through a range of vehicles, including Strolling Thunder, a quickly-assembled virtual town hall, and a video storytelling campaign.
 We know all these collective efforts had an impact.

 Beyond this budget news, Georgia families had many other major legislative wins, including expanded paid parental leave, support for safe and stable housing, and creation of a commission on infant and maternal health.
-For these bills and others that passed, Governor Kemp has 40 days to veto or sign them.
-If he does nothing, the bills will become law.

 For more details about this important legislation, the bills that didn’t pass but will remain on GEEARS’ radar, and much more, read on.
 The text color denotes the bill’s status (e.g., green for passage).
 To see all the bills that we tracked this legislative session, click here.